Role of the Faculty

 The general faculty delegates the detailed exercise of its powers to the Faculty Senate, a group consisting of faculty members who do not hold administrative positions higher than department chair.
 This provides a deliberative body that makes recommendations to the Provost and the President concerning a wide range of policies affecting the university.

 College, school, and department faculties establish the rules of membership and procedures for themselves according to university guidelines.
-Voting members consist of professors, associate professors, assistant professors, and—in some instances—faculty in the ranks of professors of practice, research professors, instructors, visiting professors, and adjunct professors as set by previously determined procedures.
-Each faculty member at the university provides an annual report to the department chair who evaluates the faculty member's performance; this is made a part of the permanent file.
+Voting members consist of professors, associate professors, assistant professors, and—in some instances—faculty in the ranks of professors of practice, research professors, lecturers, instructors, visiting professors, and adjunct professors as set by previously determined procedures.
+Each full-time faculty member at the university provides an annual report to the department chair who evaluates the faculty member's performance; this is made a part of the permanent file.
 The department chair communicates the results of the annual evaluation to each faculty member and to the dean.

 Primary faculty responsibilities are teaching, research, and service.
 Faculty members at Texas Tech are expected to perform all their duties well and to be loyal to the university in its purposes.
 Faculty members are also expected to make timely reports to university offices as may be requested, including periodic and final semester grade reports.